kwh3884858/XenonEngine/README.md

 Congratulation!
 Now Xenon Engine is running on your computer.

+## Engine Principles
+- Manually control create and destruction of components in an object, don't rely on constructors and destructors, which only take responsibility for object itself.

 ## New Features
 - A game editor and content browser based on ImGUI.
 - Three type rendering shader.